deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 # Artificial Intelligence, Machine Learning and Deep Learning

 You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest and working out.
 Deep learning is a subset of machine learning, and machine learning is a subset of AI, which is an umbrella term for any computer program that does something smart.
+In other words, all machine learning is AI, but not all AI is machine learning, and so forth.

 ## Artificial Intelligence